fusenlabs/20v/README.md

 An app to enjoy a music channel with your favorite videos

 ## Devel
-Site structure based in components
+Site structure based on components

 Home:
 ````